Explore health content from A to Z.

 I need information about...

 Bone density testing is safe, quick, easy, and painless.
-Testing can detect osteoporosis before a fracture happens.
-It can also predict the risk of future fractures.
-And testing can measure the response to treatment.
-There are two types of tests that you may have:
+It can detect osteoporosis before a fracture happens.
+It can also measure the response to treatment.
+There are several types of tests that you may have, including:

-Central tests are used for diagnosis.
-They measure density in the hip or spine.
-The main central test is the dual energy x-ray absorptiometry (DXA).
+Central tests are used for screening and diagnosis.
+They measure density in the hip and spine.
+The main central test is the dual energy X-ray absorptiometry (DXA).
 The DXA is the standard bone density test.